 For one last example….
 I’ve included clips from “The Chosen” before.
 These two are Mary Magdalene’s before-and-after.

 - Before, she is drowning her sorrows at a bar after yet another night on the streets with demon possession.
 There, she meets Jesus, where He embodies the words of Isaiah 43:1.
-The scene lasts about three minutes, until 1:05:15.
 (Note: The scene is deliberately filmed quite dark; it’s not a problem with your device settings.)

 - After, she meets the pharisee Nicodemus in the market as she is preparing to host a Shabbat (Sabbath) meal.
 He is astonished at the change in her.
-Be sure to watch for about three minutes again, until the main line at the end of the scene at 1:35: “I was one way, and now I am completely different.
+Be sure to watch until the main line at the end of the scene: “I was one way, and now I am completely different.
 And the thing that happened in between was Him.”
 She was redeemed!

 Footnotes and Scripture References